How Tekka Durians Came To Be Known As Musang Queen

 I can recall at least 3 instances where my taste buds went numb and other varieties tasted like flavourless yoghurt.
 It’s like having your tongue hijacked for a good few minutes.

-The level of aroma and flavour is just right instead of all-conquering.
+The level of aroma and flavour is just at the right level to thrill your senses instead of all-conquering.

 This feature can be apparent when newbies who have started on musang kings try tekka durians, they might find that the latter lacks a punch.